JDRiches/JDRiches/README.md

 # Hey! 👋

-### 🔬Using this as a place to upload all of the stuff I'm learning/practising!🔬
+### Using this as a place to upload all of the stuff I'm learning/practising

 Stuff I'm interested in: